 Hyperactive-Impulsive Presentation: Regulating the Nervous System

-Hyperactive learners struggle with control and arousal (Barkley, 1997).
-They fidget, blurt answers, and leave seats.
-Traditional methods punish behaviours but ignore underlying reasons (Hinshaw, 1994; Rapport, 2000).
+Hyperactive learners often struggle with control and arousal (Barkley, 1997).
+They may fidget, blurt answers, and leave seats.
+Traditional methods often punish these behaviours, but they ignore the underlying reasons (Hinshaw, 1994; Rapport, 2000).

 Five Strategies with Mechanisms